Information relating to Admissions for 2022- 2023

 Right of Appeal

-Any applicant refused a place at a school of their choice has a right of appeal to an independent appeal panel, established by the admission authority for that school, for a place at their preferred school.
+Any applicant refused a place at a school of their choice has a right of appeal to an independent appeal panel for a place at their preferred school.

-An appeal form should be automatically sent to out by the Local Authority if a preferred place is refused.
-However, a request for an appeal application form can be made by contacting the Clerk to the School Admission Appeals Panel at the Local Authority.
+Appeal forms will be made available on the Local Authority Bolton Council website (https://www.bolton.gov.uk/admissions/school-admission-appeals) if a preferred place is refused.
+Alternatively, a request for an appeal application form can be made by contacting the Clerk to the School Admission Appeals Panel at the Local Authority via firstname.lastname@example.org.
 An appeal date will be arranged within 40 school days of the appeal being lodged and a request will be sent to the applicant to attend an appeal hearing.

 An Appeals Panel, comprising three independent members, will consider reasons for the appeal and will decide whether the child can attend the school of choice.
-The panel members have a background in education and are independent of the Local Authority.
+The panel members have a background in education and are independent of the Local Authority and the school.
 The hearing will also be attended by representatives from Democratic Services and the Local Authority and/or the school.

-A full explanation of the appeal process will be included in the appeal notification letter sent to you.
+A full explanation of the appeal process will be included within the appeal notification letter.